everfindtop/react-native-adaptive-stylesheet/README.md

 The above four properities are the same as React Native StyleSheet.

 * setGuidelineBaseWidth

-Set the guideline screen width of your designer's layout.
+Set the guideline screen width of your designer's layout, default is 375.
 All calculation of scaling will be based on the guideline width you set.
 ```js
 import StyleSheet from 'react-native-adaptive-stylesheet';
 StyleSheet.setGuidelineBaseWidth(375);
 ```

 * configure(options)

 Set global configuratioin.
+1. options.width
-  - options.width Set the guideline screen width of your designer's layout
+  Set the guideline screen width of your designer's layout
+1. options.scaleFont
-  - options.scaleFont If true, all font size will scale according to screen size just like other style properties.
+  If true, all font size will scale according to screen size just like other style properties.
 If false, scale according to PixelRatio.getFontScale().
 Default is false.
 ```js
 import StyleSheet from 'react-native-adaptive-stylesheet';
 StyleSheet.configure({